Delta-Development/DeltaCore/readme.md

-# This section is currently being updated
+# This section is currently being updated.